RaghvendraSinghA/concepts/technical_papers/python_tech_paper.md

 PEP stands for **Python Enhancement Proposal**.

 PEP 8 is Python's official style guide for writing readable and consistent Python code.
 Its purpose is to improve code readability and maintainability.

-PEP 8 is primarily a style guide rather than a set of rules enforced by the Python interpreter.

 ---